syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/message/EJ2_ASP.MVC/getting-started.md

 Press <kbd>Ctrl</kbd>+<kbd>F5</kbd> (Windows) or <kbd>⌘</kbd>+<kbd>F5</kbd> (macOS) to run the app.
 Then, the Syncfusion ASP.NET MVC Message control will be rendered in the default web browser.

 ![ASP.NET MVC Message Control](images/message-default.png)

+N> You can also explore our [ASP.NET MVC Message example](https://ej2.syncfusion.com/aspnetmvc/Message/DefaultFunctionalities#/bootstrap5) that shows you how to render the Message in ASP.NET MVC.